- Future Students

 Note: Tuition and fees are subject to change.
 Candidates and students-in-training are given as much advance notice as possible of any changes.

-The Rolf Institute of Structural Integration accepts major credit cards (MC, VISA, DISCOVER, AMEX), personal and traveler’s checks, and cash.
-(Do Not Mail Cash.)
+The Rolf Institute of Structural Integration accepts major credit cards (MC, VISA, DISCOVER, AMEX), personal and traveler’s checks, and money orders.

 All returned checks will be assessed a $50.00 returned check fee.

 Within the world of financial assistance, there are many different forms available to students.
 Scholarships are financial awards given to eligible students and do not need be repaid.
 Grants can be federal, state or privately issued and also do not require repayment.
 Loans are a form of low-interest debt that must eventually be repaid and are a good option for those who do not qualify for a grant.

 The Rolf Institute administers two financial aid programs to help cover tuition (fees are not included) for students who qualify – Federal Pell Grants and Federal Direct Student Loans.
 Students receiving Title IV Financial Aid must maintain Satisfactory Academic Progress in order to remain eligible for continued participation.

 Contact The Rolf Institute of Structural Integration’s Financial Aid Department for more information about financial aid programs and how to see if you qualify.

 Note: Only students attending the school in Boulder for the entire training are eligible for Title IV financial aid.